Maintaining your vehicle is expensive. From oil changes to new tires to unexpected repairs, it can be pricey to keep your car or truck in good shape.

 Some Auto Repair Shops Offer Military Discounts Too!

 I bought a used car two weeks ago.
-There are a couple of things that I’ve needed to fix up or have plans to do so.
+I’ve needed to fix up or have plans to do so a couple of things.
 When it comes to cars, military discounts are rampant!
 Here’s my experience so far.

 The previous owner of the vehicle I had bought had somehow lost the power steering pump cap.
 It’s a hard piece to find but I was able to order one at the local Hyundai dealership.
 When I went to pick it up I asked if they had a military discount.
 He said, “We sure do”.

 I was expecting maybe 10% but they gave 25% off!
 The cap was only like six dollars but twenty-five percent off gives me a free Jr. Bacon Cheeseburger at Wendy’s so I’ll take it!
 Turns out they give that discount for all servicing done at the facility.
 I asked him if other brands besides Hyundai offer military discounts and he expected every repair shop would give at least 10%.

 The next thing I wanted to fix was the floor mat to the trunk.
 It didn’t have much support and I was afraid it would have caved in with lots of pressure.
 You can see how thin it is below!!

 I decided to go to Home Depot and buy a thin piece of plywood and cut it to the shape of the trunk to give it more support.
 Home Depot and Lowe’s both offer a 10% discount with military ID.